arnoldkunihira/sales_app/README.md

 ## Installation

-### Install via Git to a web server directory such as www or htdocs depending on the web server used (Wamp or xamp)
+### Install via Git to a web server directory such as www or htdocs depending on the web server used (wamp or xamp)

 ~~~
 git clone https://github.com/arnoldkunihira/sales_app.git